 UT-OWNED VEHICLES: For drivable trips, UT encourages the use of UT-owned vehicles for business travel, when available.
-If using a UT-owned vehicle, gasoline should be purchased from University owned motor pool facilities when possible.
+If using a UT-owned vehicle, gasoline should be purchased from UT motor pool facilities when possible.
 Mileage reimbursement should not be budgeted for UT-owned vehicles.
 See the UTC Motor Pool webpage for current rental fees and fuel costs.
 Round to the nearest whole dollar.

 RENTAL CARS: The cost of rental cars may be included for on-location travel or drivable trips.
-Use Concur to get the most accurate estimate for rental cars.
+Use the UT-approved travel site to get the most accurate estimate for rental cars.
 Round to the nearest whole dollar.

 PERSONAL VEHICLES: If using a personal vehicle, you may request reimbursement for mileage or gas purchases, but not both.
+See the UT travel site for the current mileage reimbursement rate.
 Round to the nearest whole dollar.